gycgabriel/stylegan2-ada-pytorch-cpu/README.md

+## Changes
+Adds a --cpu flag to both generate.py and projector.py.
+To use the cpu simply add --cpu=True to any command using these.
+Defaults to false.
+This way neither cuda nor pytorch cuda nor an NVIDIA gpu is required but is about ~4 times slower in practice.

-## StyleGAN2-ADA &mdash; Official PyTorch implementation
+## StyleGAN2-ADA &mdash; PyTorch implementation

 ![Teaser image](./docs/stylegan2-ada-teaser-1024x252.png)